Public Safety Emergency Communications Resources

 Click on the icons below to find resources designed to help reduce the risk of ransomware.

 An overview of how ransomware attacks function, the potential impact on emergency response operations, common cybersecurity vulnerabilities, best practices to help secure public safety networks, and reporting resources for organizations experiencing ransomware attacks.

 A customizable poster that can be placed in an ECC, public safety answering point (PSAP), or 911 call or dispatch center that provides information about what staff can do to reduce the risk of ransomware.

 Provides an overview of Protecting Your Center from Ransomware poster and information on how to request an agency specific version.

-A joint project between CISA and the Multi-State Information Sharing and Analysis Center that features best practices and ways to prevent, protect and/or respond to a ransomware attack.
-The two-part guide includes ransomware prevention best practices and a ransomware response checklist.
+A joint project between CISA, the Federal Bureau of Investigation (FBI), the National Security Agency (NSA), and the Multi-State Information Sharing and Analysis Center (MS-ISAC), in coordination with the Joint Ransomware Task Force (JRTF) that features best practices and ways to prevent, protect and/or respond to a ransomware attack.
+The updated, two-part guide includes ransomware and data extortion prevention best practices and a ransomware and data extortion response checklist.

 For additional related resources, see:

 For additional information on public safety communications and cyber resiliency, please contact CISA at PublicSafetyComms@cisa.dhs.gov.